 Your User’s Location Has a Major Impact On Local Pack Results

-Unfortunately, there’s little that can be done about this aspect of local packs, but luckily this isn’t the only factor that determines where you rank in local packs.
-With the other tools of Google My Business under your belt, you can make enormous strides towards consistently ranking in local packs and dominating that valuable space on search results.
+Unfortunately, there’s little that can be done about this aspect of local packs.
+Luckily, that isn’t the only factor that determines where you rank in local packs.
+With the other tools of Google My Business under your belt, you can make enormous strides towards consistently ranking in local packs and dominating search results.
 If maintaining your listing as well as running your business seems like a hassle, a professional SEO company can manage your listing for you and drive your business to the top of local packs.